 Day 6: This morning set out on foot for your second gorilla tracking excursion.
 Our expert trackers will again follow the obscure tracks and sign of the group through the forest until we ﬁnd the group and enjoy another fascinating experience watching them resting and foraging.
 After lunch and rest back at camp spend the afternoon out on the forest trails in search of the birds and mammals of the area, returning to camp for a sundowner on the main deck overlooking the forest canopy and Ngaga Stream.

 Day 7~Depart from Brazzaville

 After a leisurely breakfast you will leave for M’boko airstrip (a drive of 2.5 hours) to meet our private charter ﬂight back to Brazzaville.
 You will land in Brazzaville in the afternoon in plenty of time for your connecting flight home.

-Price for this package for 2013
+Price for this package starts at $8200 per person

 - Ground transportation (M’boko airstrip to Lango Camp and return; Lango Camp to Ngaga Camp and return).

 - Accommodation (full board basis) as per itinerary